 We recommend doing the below lessons in this order to build on each skill your child will develop, but don’t feel that you *need* to do them in this order.
 Do what works for you and your child.
 If they love an activity, feel free to repeat!
 Not a winner?
 Skip and try the next thing.
 Have fun!

-Start the day by reading We’re Going on a Leaf Hunt.
+Start the day by reading We’re Going on a Leaf Hunt (or Listen to it on YouTube here or read it here on OpenLibrary).
 Talk about the differences between the leaves of different trees.
 Point out the shapes and the colors, and ask your child if they remind them of other shapes.
+Stand up and move along with the story.
 Has your child read We’re Going on a Bear Hunt?
 Ask them if this book reminds them of the other book.

 Activity 1: Have a leaf hunt.
 Walk your neighborhood or block and collect as many different shapes and colors as your child can find.
 Along with leaves, collect small sticks and other autumn finds like acorns and seeds.
 (We’ll use these for the next activity and also for the next couple of days.)